win-times-win/nail_defect_classification/README.md

   - Conda virtual environment configuration for EDA_model_training.ipynb.

 ## To-do
-- Working with images with sizes that are not 1936x1216.
+- Working with images of sizes that are not 1936x1216.
 - Working with multiple nails in the same image.
 - Error checking at the server.